bsv-blockchain/storage-server/README.md

 4. Deploy/replace the Cloud Run service in the bucket’s region.

-5. Deploy the notifier Cloud Function.
+5. Deploy the notifier Cloud Run service.

 Every push to the **`master`** branch triggers the staging deployment.
 A push to **`production`** does the same but reads only the production secrets.